Canoe out to Chicken Key! Collect marine debris, swim, picnic, and earn service hours all in one…with Professor Bailly and your FIU classmates!

 “Site History.”Les Catacombes De Paris, 2018, catacombes.paris.fr/en/history/site-history.

-This post is dedicated to Maria Cruz’s Paris Over Under Project she had to complete for her Honors study abroad program in Summer of 2019.
+This post is dedicated to Maria Karla Cruz Velazquez’s Paris Over Under Project she had to complete for her Honors study abroad program in the Summer of 2019.

 At 22 kilometers long, ligne 7 of the Paris metro is one of the longest lines in the system.
 Additionally, it contains 38 stations along the entirety of its route, making it no wonder why it is one of the busiest networks in the metro.
 While it was inaugurated in 1910, its north-east to south-east set up demanded continuous additions as the city expanded, it was not until May of 1987 that the latest extension was opened at the north stop La Courneuve.
 As the line runs throughout the entirety of Paris, from its very center to the periphery, you get to see the full range of the city’s demographics and variety in geography as you go along the various stops.
 From the young and rich in the heart of the city and the suburbs, to the older and less fortunate in the rundown parts, all Parisians can find themselves visiting the different stations of ligne 7.
 Getting the opportunity to personally visits the various stops along its route I not only got to observe the current conditions of France’s modern culture, but also a chance to analyze how the influence from the country’s past are still visible today — beyond the name of the stations.